-Users of the BIC-to-LEI mapping reference file may challenge individual BIC/LEI pairs via GLEIF's data challenge facility available on gleif.org starting approximately on April 2018.
+Users of the BIC-to-LEI mapping reference file may challenge individual BIC/LEI pairs via GLEIF's data challenge facility available on gleif.org in 2018.
 The GLEIF data challenge facility will provide any user of a BIC-to-LEI mapping reference file with the opportunity to substantiate doubts regarding individual BIC/LEI pairs.
 Challenging several BIC/LEI pairs requires entering one challenge per record.
-Further details will be made available on the GLEIF website in early 2018.
-General questions on the BIC-to-LEI mapping table can be sent to GLEIF at LEImapping@gleif.org.
+Further details will be made available on the GLEIF website in 2018.
+General questions on the BIC-to-LEI mapping table can be sent to GLEIF at info@gleif.org.